TEAMMATES/teammates/docs/development.md

 The instructions in all parts of this document work for Linux, OS X, and Windows, with the following pointers:

 - Replace `./gradlew` to `gradlew.bat` if you are using Windows.
-- All the commands are assumed to be run from the root project folder, unless otherwise specified.
+- All the commands are to be ran from the root project folder, unless otherwise specified.
 - It is assumed that the development environment has been correctly set up.
 If this step has not been completed, refer to [this document](setting-up.md).

 > If you encounter any problems during the any of the processes, please refer to our [troubleshooting guide](troubleshooting-guide.md) before posting a help request on our [issue tracker](https://github.com/TEAMMATES/teammates/issues).